-The administrative Quality Control review of this report was done by Janice Johnson, (KKCS), who also serves as the Contracts & Terms Manager.
+The administrative Quality Control review of this report was done by Chelsea Ellis, (KKCS).
+Ms. Ellis has a Bachelor of Science degree in Business Administration and more than ten (10) years of experience providing quality review checks on various technical documents.
+Ms. Ellis was assisted by Janice Johnson, (KKCS), who also serves as the Contracts & Terms Manager.
 Ms. Johnson has a background in English Studies and over twenty (20) years of experience providing quality review checks of PMOC work products.